Legal Advice for Speeding Offences

 Call 0345 872 6666

-If you think you have been caught exceeding the speed limit, you may fear there is no way of mounting a defence against your charges.
+If you have been accused of exceeding the speed limit, you may fear there is no way of mounting a defence against your charges.
 At JMW, our motoring solicitors understand just how serious the repercussions of being issued with speeding fines can be.
-If an offence results in a ban, it could also lead to job loss and a drastic change of circumstances.
+If an offence results in a ban, it could also lead you to lose your job or result in a drastic change of circumstances.

-That’s why it is advisable to seek legal advice from solicitors with years of experience in successfully handling cases relating to speeding tickets and fines.
+In these cases, we recommend you seek legal advice from expert speeding solicitors.
+The team at JMW Solicitors has years of experience in successfully handling cases relating to speeding tickets and fines, and we provide high quality and practical legal advice for speeding offences.
 Our lawyers will do their utmost to keep your penalty to a minimum or fight to have the charges dropped altogether.
 To get in touch with our specialist motoring solicitors, call today on 0345 872 6666 or complete our online enquiry form.

-If the prosecution is successful in proving its case, exceeding the speed limit is generally subject to fines of a maximum of £1,000, unless the offence took place on a motorway, in which case the maximum penalty is £2,500.
+If the prosecution is successful in proving its case and you are found guilty of speeding, at least three penalty points will be added to your licence, although more serious offences may incur heavier penalties.
+Additionally, exceeding the speed limit is generally subject to fines of a maximum of £1,000, unless the offence took place on a motorway, in which case the maximum penalty is £2,500.

 If the offence is particularly serious, or you have built up 12 or more penalty points within a period of three years, a disqualification could follow.
 For more information on this type of penalty and how you can defend it, take a look at our Defence Against Totting Up Disqualifications page.

-If you’ve been caught speeding and want to get a better idea of what kind of penalty you might be facing, the JMW Speedometer can help to give you a rough indication of how much you may need to pay.
+If you have been caught speeding and want to get a better idea of the kind of penalty you might be facing, our speeding offences calculator, the JMW Speedometer, can help to give you a rough indication of how much you may need to pay.

 JMW Speedometer